 - Hand, Shoulder and Elbow: Our team works closely with the organization’s hand, shoulder and elbow physicians to provide early intervention following upper extremity injury.
 Occupational therapists are highly skilled in the fabrication of custom- made splints for joint protection following surgery.

-- Spine Specialists: Our team of therapists work together with spine specialists to treat acute and chronic neck and back pain, arthritic conditions, disc herniation and other spine conditions to return patients to their pre-injury activity level.
+- Spine Specialists: Our team of therapists work together with spine specialists to treat acute and chronic neck and back pain, arthritic conditions, disk herniation and other spine conditions to return patients to their pre-injury activity level.

 - Joint Replacement Specialists: Physical and occupational therapists play an integral role in upper and lower extremity joint replacement surgery to maximize our patients’ function and quality of life.